d-zo/SimpleScriptGenerator/README.md

 pause
 ```

-If a template is used whose files are not located directly in a folder called `Vorlagen`,
+If a template is used which files are not located directly in a folder called `Vorlagen`,
 the path to the template has to be provided as an argument when running SimpleScriptGenerator.
 A template consists of three files `vorlagenlogik.json`, `einstellungen.json` and `codeblock.txt`,
 which have to be saved in the same folder